I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 One of the errands Tea had to go on as an apprentice was to pick up sugar cakes from the sweetshop.

-Tea was told at the apothecary that “she must look after her lungs and stomach, for she is weaker to poisons taken through the air.” and she was prescribed gingerroot tea, to be “taken every morning for as long as she is able to.”
+Tea was told at the apothecary that “she must look after her lungs and stomach, for she is weaker to poisons taken through the air.”
+And she was prescribed gingerroot tea, to be “taken every morning for as long as she is able to.”

 While waiting for tea to finish her dancing lessons, Lady Shadi and Mistress Parmina enjoyed tea and scones, served by Lady Yasmin’s assistants.

 To combine these ingredients, I created a simple recipe for Peach Ginger Scones.
-They can be eaten alone, or with butter, honey, or fig or quince jam, like Tea took with her lavash bread and gooseberry tea.
+They can be eaten alone, with butter, honey, or fig or quince jam, like Tea took with her lavash bread and gooseberry tea.

 - 2 cups all-purpose flour, plus 1/2-1 cup more for rolling